Are you focused on job satisfaction or typical human resource items? If you want employee satisfaction, focus on 6 work-enriching principles.

 If you would rather watch than read, click on the video below to hear about the 6 work enriching principles (GREATS).

 Of course, your supervisor may not accept these principles.
-That isn't unusual, because implementing these ideas can create anxiety or fear that performance will drop and / or, they will have less control.
+And the bad news is that it isn't unusual.
+Because implementing these ideas can create anxiety or fear that performance will drop and (or) they will have less control.

-If that is your situation, see which of the 6 work enriching principles they will accept, then get busy implement them.
-If they don't want any of them, you have a great opportunity to grow in your own self-governance of your attitude!
+So, if that's your situation, see which of the 6 work-enriching principles they will accept, then implement them to see the difference it makes.
+If your supervisor doesn't want any of them, you have an excellent opportunity to grow in your self-governance of your attitude!

-Okay, let's see how to enrich your work and the work of those your supervise!
+Okay, let's see how to enrich your work and the work of those you supervise!

 Give the Complete or More of the Process

-Look for ways to give responsibility for the whole or, at least, more of the process.
+People thrive on the ability to make decisions for themselves.
+So, as a leader, look for ways to give responsibility for the whole or, at least, more of a process.
 See how much of the unit of work they can handle.
 You might need to take smaller steps to see what they can or cannot handle.
-Help them understand that the more responsibility they have, the more freedom you are providing and the more self-governance they will need to do well.
+And help them understand that the more responsibility they have, the more freedom you provide and the more self-governance they will need to do well.

 Reduce / Remove Controls

 Maybe you can't give the whole process or unit of work, but you probably can reduce or remove controls to provide more freedom and autonomy.
-Both of these initial steps enhance the person's ownership of the work, making it theirs, instead of "doing work for the MAN!"
+As you may see, these first two steps enhance a person's ownership of the work.
+It helps make the work theirs, instead of "doing work for the MAN!"

 Enable New Task Choice

-Instead of requiring each person to do the same thing all of the time, engineer and organize ways to allow variety.
-Find way to let them choose new, more difficult tasks.
-That provides you insight into the talents and thinking of the people and helps you identify those who show more initiative.
+A leader develops people.
+So, instead of requiring each person to do the same thing all the time, engineer and organize ways to allow variety.
+You can find a way to let them choose new, more complex tasks.
+Doing that provides you insight into the talents and thinking of the people.
+Better yet, it helps you identify those who show more initiative.

 Assign Specialized Tasks

 GR8 Leaders pay attention to the people they work with.
-They get insights from talking with them, they note the skills they have and look for opportunities to enhance their capacity.
+They get insights from talking with them; they note their skills and look for opportunities to enhance their capacity.

-Since innovation is often a difference maker, assign specialized tasks to invite individuals to become an expert in a tool, process or technique.
-Help them become more valuable to the team and their own pursuits.
+Since innovation is often a difference maker, assign specialized tasks to invite individuals to become experts in a tool, process, or technique.
+Help them become more valuable to the team and their pursuits.

 Transmit Information Directly

-A simple method to help work be more meaningful is provide immediate feedback to about the work product.
-That may mean quicker feedback from you, but more importantly, direct feedback from the work itself.
+A simple method to help work be more meaningful is to provide immediate feedback about the work product.
+That may mean quicker input from you, but more importantly, direct feedback from work itself.

-Unfortunately, this is an time that gets misused by misguided supervisors.
-They believe they need to have information first, otherwise, they can't justify their title or position.
+Unfortunately, this gets misused by misguided supervisors.
+They believe they need to have the information first; otherwise, they can't justify their title or position.

 If you want to help increase productivity, people need to know whether their work is good or not.
 It's like the spell checker on computers.
 You don't need to wait for someone to read a misspelled word and tell you about it.
 The computer gives you immediate feedback that it's incorrect.